- Myth: Excess vitamin D will turn the human body into marble

-Until recently medical students were told that > 2,000 IU of vitamin D could cause Calcium problems
+Until recently medical students were told that > 2,000 IU of vitamin D could cause toxicity and Calcifications

-See Myth for 50 years: 2000 IU of vitamin D is toxic - still taught as fact in 2010
+See Myth for 50 years: 2000 IU of vitamin D is toxic - still taught as fact in 2010- Williams Syndrome mistaken diagnosis

-2. Would require reversal of position on supplements.
+- Would require ignoring the position of the medical profession on supplements.

-Medical societies first supported, then reversed themselves on need for supplements
+Medical societies first supported then reversed themselves on the need for supplements

 Doctors are reluctant to endure yet another supplement reversal

-Increase risk of being sued for Malpractice if exceed current medical guidelines
+Increase risk of being sued for Malpractice if exceeds current medical guidelines

 Example: prescribe 6,000 IU of vitamin D during pregnancy instead of the 400 IU in most guidelines

-There is world-wide agreement that 400 IU of vitamin D is needed to prevent Rickets, but little else is agreed upon
+There is a worldwide agreement that 400 IU of vitamin D is needed to prevent Rickets, but little else is agreed upon

 (Raised to 600 IU in the US in 2010, most countries are still at 400 IU, and some are still at 200 IU)